mortezakowkabi/jcb-persian-documentation/038-Setup-Site-Edit-View-in-JCB.md

 3. Place this button before your list or table of items in the Site View.

-This adds a “New Look” button that loads the front-end creation form.
+This adds a "New Look" button that loads the front-end creation form.

 ---